Zeta limits for the spectrum of quantum Rabi models: Introduction

-Note that the limiting eigenvalue distribution for $g\to\infty$ depends only on the flip parameter $\e$ and not on the parameter $\Delta$.
+In particular, we observe that the limiting eigenvalue distribution for $g\to\infty$ depends only on the flip parameter $\e$ and not on the parameter $\Delta$.

-The main purpose of this paper is to obtain this result in terms of the spectral zeta function using the explicit formulas for the partition function and the heat kernel in \cite{RW2019,RW2021,R2020} (cf. Remark \ref{Kac problem} below).
+The main purpose of this paper is to give an analogous result in terms of the spectral zeta function of the model using the explicit formulas for the partition function and the heat kernel in \cite{RW2019,RW2021,R2020}.
 From the explicit formulas, the limit is computed in an elementary way, highlighting the good convergence properties of the series which describes the partition function and heat kernel formulas.
 The partition function $\PARabi{\e}(\beta;g,\Delta)$ of the AQRM is given by the trace of the Boltzmann factor $e^{-\beta E(\mu)}$, $E(\mu)$ being the energy of a state $\mu$, that is,

 where $\Lambda$ denotes the set of all possible (eigen-)states of $\HRabi{\e}$.
 Then, the Hurwitz-type spectral zeta function is given by

 where $\lambda^{(\e)}_i$ are the (ordered) eigenvalues in the spectrum of $\HRabi{\e}$.
 Note that the multiplicity of each eigenvalue is less than or equal to $2$ (see \cite{KRW2017}).